REVIEW: Loews Sapphire Falls Universal Orlando Resort

 Leaving an impression

 I have to say, I was really impressed with Universal’s Sapphire Falls and I would consider staying here even if I wasn’t planning on visiting the parks.
 The ridiculously comfy beds were the highlight, but I found the whole hotel a superb place to stay.
 Staff were friendly, rooms delightful and spacious, and customer service top notch.
 Of all the resort hotels in Orlando, this one definitely makes a great case for staying at a theme park resort.
-Being a Loews property, Universal character branding isn’t rammed down your throat and coming back here at the end of the day felt like a luxury rather than a chore.
+Being a Loews property, Universal character branding isn’t overbearing and coming back here at the end of the day felt like a luxury rather than a chore.

 The Kids Suite is a great idea and perfect for two tired parents needing to unwind after a busy day of theme park fun.
 Sapphire Falls was much more my kind of hotel than the more expensive Portofino Bay, which was too large and impersonal and lacked character in my opinion.
 Despite being a huge hotel itself, with 1000 guest rooms, Sapphire Falls managed to have a boutique feel with a friendly welcome.
 I can’t wait to go back to Orlando and when I do this would be my top choice to stay.